JFer11/DjangoPlayground/README.md

 16. Much more!

 ###To run the project:

-    Create a virtual environment.
+-Create a virtual environment.
-    Install the requirements.
+-Install the requirements.
-    In the "webplayground" directory, run: "python manage.py runserver" Enjoy the website and explore its functionalities.
+-In the "webplayground" directory, run: "python manage.py runserver" -Enjoy the website and explore its functionalities.

 Comments or suggestions are welcome. :)